heimrichhannot/contao-multi-column-editor-bundle/README.md

                 'field1'  => 'field2', // key selector
                 'field1_10' => 'field3' // key_value selector
             ],
-            'fields' => array(
             // place your fields here as you would normally in your DCA
             // (sql is not required)
+            'fields' => [

                 'field1' => [
                     'label' => 'field 1',
                     'inputType' => 'text',